4th of February 2018, Vienna (Austria)

 Just as many other ethnographic museums around the world, the Weltmuseum Wien states that’s it’s necessary to take a critical look into its own past in order to shape its future.

+Ethnological museums are witnesses to the cultural diversity and changes of human societies, while exhibitions provide ethnological museums with an opportunity to display their collections to a wider audience.
+The objects they preserve are dedicated to the better understanding of individual cultures or regions of the world.
+They also offer a comparative approach to the entire spectrum of cultural diversity.
 In their examination of cultural differences and that which all people have in common, ethnological museums render an important contribution to the understanding of a world that has become much smaller due to the improved possibilities of technology and communication, and at the same time increasingly multicultural due to migration.
-It is their task to contextualise social changes and developments in today’s world by means of the extensive collections.